Mostly Asked Spring Boot Interview Questions | MNCs Choice

 Spring Initializr is a web tool provided by Spring.
 Using this tool we can create Spring boot projects by providing project details and giving the jar dependencies details needed for our project.

-Let’s see the procedure step by step to create a spring boot project:
+Steps to create a spring boot project

 • First, go to the browser and browse for spring intializr.